ryb73/bs-module-test/README.md

-Run `yarn` to link up the packages, or use `npm link` to do so manually.
+Clone this repo and run `yarn` to link up the packages, or use `npm link` to do so manually.
 Run `npm run watch` in the `mod2` directory to observe the error.